 Online - Link will be posted on homepage when registration is open

 Practices begin soon after registration completes

 6. How many practices and games are there per week?

 Teams are allowed 3 events (games and/or practices) per week, expect 1-2 games per week

 When are games?

 Fall: Friday evenings, Saturday (all day), Sunday afternoon and Monday Night may be used for rain out games. *Some weeknight games may be scheduled to ensure the season is completed on time.

-Games are played at the Keller Sports Complex.
+Games are played at the Keller Sports Park.
 Practice locations are held at one of the city parks or schools determined by the head coach.

 Spring: There is no guarantee.
 Efforts are made to honor requests in BlastBall and T-Ball.
 In the older age leagues, players are placed on teams through a coach’s draft.
 NOTE: Only returning head coaches are allowed to freeze 5 players from their previous Spring team.